Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 4. Use Support Systems

 Recovery is not meant to be done alone.
-This includes:
+Support may include:

 • Therapists